11 NCERT CBSE Political Theory 3 Equality

 Q8

-MCQ Understand Natural vs. Social Inequalities
+MCQ Understand Social Equality

 Answer